 GS 4120 Terrorism and War in the 21st Century (4 Credits)

 In the 21st century, the word "terrorism" is a part of the common vernacular used with multiple, and at times vague, meanings.
 This course prepares students to understand and explain the contexts and impacts of terrorism through interdisciplinary exploration of terrorism theories.
 Students investigate how these theories apply to both real world situations and responses to terrorism and how these theories contribute to our understanding of 21st century concepts of war and terror.

-GS 4200 Globalization and Human Geography (4 Credits)
+GS 4200 Globalization and Global Citizenship (4 Credits)

 GS 4220 Competition and Conflict (4 Credits)